jckarter/clay/doc/language-reference.md

     NamedReturn -> ".."?
 Identifier ":" Expression

 In special cases where constructing a return value as a whole is inadequate or inefficient, a function may bind names directly referencing its uninitialized return values.
-The return values may then be constructed piecemeal using [initialization statements].
+The return values may then be constructed piecemeal using [initialization statements](#initializationstatements).
 Named returns are declared by following the argument list with a `-->` token.
-Similar to [arguments], each subsequent named return value is declared with a name followed by a type specifier.
+Similar to [arguments](#arguments), each subsequent named return value is declared with a name followed by a type specifier.
 Unlike arguments, the type specifier is required and is evaluated as an expression rather than matched as a pattern.
 A variadic named return may also be declared prefixed with a `..` token, in which case the type expression is evaluated as a [multiple value expression](#multiplevalueexpressions).

 Note that named return values are inherently unsafe (hence the intentionally awkward syntax).
-They start out uninitialized and thus must be initialized with [initialization statements] \(`<--`) rather than [simple assignment statements] \(`=`); any operation other than initialization will have undefined behavior before the value is initialized.
-Special care must be taken with named returns and exception safety; since named return values are not implicitly destroyed during unwinding, even if partially or fully initialized, explicit [catch blocks] or `onerror` [scope guard statements] must be used to release resources in case an exception terminates the function.
+They start out uninitialized and thus must be initialized with [initialization statements](#initializationstatements) \(`<--`) rather than [simple assignment statements](#simpleassignmentstatements) \(`=`); any operation other than initialization will have undefined behavior before the value is initialized.
+Special care must be taken with named returns and exception safety; since named return values are not implicitly destroyed during unwinding, even if partially or fully initialized, explicit [catch blocks](#catchblocks) or `onerror` [scope guard statements](#scopeguardstatements) must be used to release resources in case an exception terminates the function.

     // Example
     record SOAPoint (xs:Vector[Float], ys:Vector[Float]);